DS-KoolAid/tacocon_CTF_2020/Web/secret_recipe1/Readme.md

 # Web 200 - Secret Recipe 1

 T.A.C.O. found this website that is believed to hold valuable information.
 However, we have not been able to login due to a strong password being set by the user.

+Use the src.zip file for code review.

 To run: `docker-compose up -d`